-OSHA adopted a Formaldehyde standard in 1987 (52 FR 46168-01) and revised the standard on remand from the D.C.
-Circuit Court of Appeals in 1992 (57 FR 22290-01).
+OSHA adopted its first 1,3-Butadiene standard in 1971 (see 61 FR 56746).
 OSHA also has a general Respiratory Protection standard, 29 CFR 1910.134, which it first promulgated in 1971 (39 FR 9835).
 OSHA published a revised Respiratory Protection standard on January 8, 1998 (63 FR 1152).
-The Respiratory Protection standard contains worksitespecific requirements for program administration, as well as procedures for respirator selection, employee training, fit testing, medical evaluation, and respirator use, among other provisions.
-OSHA noted that the revised standard was to "serve as a building block' standard with respect to future standards that may contain respiratory protection requirements" (63 FR 1265).
+The Respiratory Protection standard contains worksite-specific requirements for program administration, as well as procedures for respirator selection, employee training, fit testing, medical evaluation, and respirator use, among other provisions.
+OSHA noted that the revised standard was to "serve as a 'building block' standard with respect to future standards that may contain respiratory protection requirements" (63 FR 1265).
 In 2006, OSHA revised the Respiratory Protection standard again to incorporate assigned protection factors (APFs) in the respirator selection process (71 FR 50122-01).

-Several OSHA standards regulating exposure to toxic substances and harmful physical agents, including the Formaldehyde standard, require compliance with many provisions of 29 CFR 1910.134.
+Several OSHA standards regulating exposure to toxic substances and harmful physical agents, including the 1,3-Butadiene standard, require compliance with many provisions of 29 CFR 1910.134.
 However, when revising the respirator rule, the Agency decided to retain several special respirator selection provisions in the existing substance-specific standards.
 In this regard, OSHA noted that the respirator selection requirements retained in the substance-specific standards were developed in rulemakings to provide protection against a hazardous characteristic or condition unique to the regulated substance.
 Consequently, OSHA felt that preserving these provisions in the individual substancespecific standards would maintain the level of respiratory protection afforded to employees.

 In this proposal, OSHA is revisiting some of those determinations; the agency now believes that there are additional ways that substance-specific standards can rely on 29 CFR 1910.134 without compromising employee safety.

-The purpose of revising the respirator-related provisions of OSHA's Formaldehyde standard is to conform them, to the extent possible, with other substance-specific standards and to the revised 29 CFR 1910.134 in general.
-The proposed updates will improve the Formaldehyde standard, because it would remove requirements that are duplicative of the Respiratory Protection standard.
+The purpose of revising the respiratorrelated provisions of OSHA's 1,3-Butadiene standard is to conform them, to the extent possible, with other substance-specific standards and to the revised 29 CFR 1910.134 in general.
+The proposed updates will improve the 1,3-Butadiene standard because it will now refer to the APFs in the Respiratory Protection standard, which is based on current technology and practices for respirator use.
+This revised standard is intended to take account of new knowledge and technology.

-OSHA expects that the rule would ultimately reduce the compliance burden on the regulated community.
+OSHA expects that the rule would ultimately reduce the compliance burden on the regulated community, without compromising worker safety.
 Therefore, OSHA believes this proposed rule is consistent with Executive Order (E.O.)
 14219, "Ensuring Lawful Governance and Implementing the President's 'Department of Government Efficiency' Deregulatory Initiative," E.O.
-14192, "Unleashing Prosperity Through Deregulation."
+14192, "Unleashing Prosperity Through Deregulation," and the goal of removing regulations that harm the national interest by impeding technological innovation or private enterprise and entrepreneurship.